sguox002/leetcode/leetcode-all.md

 ## heap: priority-queue, set, map
 heap is tree based. priority_queue uses array to represent a tree structure (complete tree)
+<<-767	Reorganize String    		49.5%	Medium
+no adjacent char is the same.
+use hashmap to record the frequency and then use pq.
+->>

 <<-786	K-th Smallest Prime Fraction    		41.4%	Hard
 given a list of prime numbers in sorted order, distinct. i<j and A[i]/A[j] find the kth pair.